I can move things with my mind.

 “So where we goin’?”
 I asked casually.

 “I’m taking you to my brother,” he said.
+“He’ll get answers out of you.”

 “You know, as lovely as this brother of yours sounds,” I said, “I really should get going.
 So…”